 : SIPPs are a type of pension for people happy to make their own investment decisions.
 Investments go down in value as well as up so you could get back less than you invest.
-The rules mentioned are those currently applying and could change in the future.
-You can normally only access the money from age 55.
-Tax reliefs depend on your circumstances.
-This website is not personal advice, if you are unsure an investment is right for you, please seek advice
+The rules mentioned are those currently applying and could change.
+You can normally only access the money from age 55 (57 from 2028).
+Tax reliefs depend on individual circumstances.
+This website is not personal advice, if you are unsure an investment is suitable for your circumstances please seek advice

 Why choose the Vantage SIPP